mygitabhi/RobotFramework/README.md

 # RobotFramework

 ## Introduction
 ***Hey All !
 How is it going ?
-This is Abhishek and I cam up with an exciting and most trending automation practice widely used these days***
+This is Abhishek and I came up with an exciting and most trending automation practice widely used these days***
 #### Let's get started
 **Robot Framework** is a generic test automation framework for acceptance testing and acceptance test-driven development (ATDD).
 It has easy-to-use tabular test data syntax and it utilizes the keyword-driven testing approach.